-I made these cupcakes for a potluck, vegan-friendly Supper Club.
+I made these vegan chocolate cupcakes for a potluck, vegan-friendly Supper Club.
 The Club meets once a month, rotating hosts, and founded by my uber-fabulous former next-door neighbors.
 As one who has a butter-bias (as in, pro-butter) when baking, I found these to be pretty dang yummy, so I thought I would share.

 I found a vegan cake recipe HERE, which I simply made into cupcakes (I also used less water).
 Then I made my standard buttercream frosting, but with a vegan butter substitute.
 I tinted the buttercream with just a few drops of food coloring, too.
 (I use Americolor soft gel pastes because they color frosting beautifully and are utterly tasteless.)